hackclub/winter/cytronicoder.md

 ## Summary

 At the start, we have the [Sprig console](https://sprig.hackclub.com).
-It's a great hardware development kit, but... it's has yet become an actual gaming console.
+It's a great hardware development kit, but... it's has yet become an actual gaming controller.
 So, I'm going to make it one.
 Why?
 Good question.
 I hope to answer that in the next section.

 ## Problem